evandroabukamel/aceac/README.md

-# aceac

-Autoconhecimento é autocuidado.
+# Autoconhecimento é autocuidado.

+App created for a project of physiotherapy college for my cousin.
+It just contains some texts and images of exercises for people who work seated or standing.

 ## Getting Started